-With newer light bulbs designed to use less energy, wattage is no longer a reliable way to gauge a light bulb's brightness.
-That takes lumens.
+Today’s light bulbs are designed to use less energy.
+Wattage is no longer a reliable way to gauge a light bulb’s brightness.
 Lumens measure brightness.

-A standard 60-watt incandescent bulb, for example, produces about 800 lumens of light.
-By comparison, a CFL bulb produces that same 800 lumens using less than 15 watts.
+For example, a 60-watt incandescent bulb produces about 800 lumens of light.
+By comparison, an LED (light-emitting diode) bulb produces that same 800 lumens but uses only about 9 watts.

-This chart shows the number of lumens produced by common incandescent bulbs.
-If you're looking to buy a bulb that will give you the amount of light you used to get from a 60-watt bulb, you'll now look for 800 lumens.
+This graphic shows the number of lumens produced by common incandescent bulbs.
+If you’re looking to buy a bulb that will give you the amount of light you used to get from a 60-watt bulb, for example, you’ll now look for 800 lumens.

 - Brightness (in lumens)